HERDSIRES HOME CONTACT DIRECTIONS

 Our farm is a proving grounds for udder quality.
 The nearby Willamette Valley floor produces much of the world's grass seed, as it is ideal for cool-weather grasses.
 However, our climate causes a springtime grass flush that boosts milk production, leading to blown udders in susceptible goats.
 25% of our foundation animals had udder problems upon arrival here, despite having had no difficulties in their previous, drier California location.

-5 Ideal udder, capacious, wide attachments, good support, two small, cylindrical teats.
+Ideal udder, capacious, wide attachments, good support, TWO small, cylindrical teats.
+No extra teats (including non-functional), no split, cluster or fish teats.

 2

-Moderately pendulous or under-developed udder, or may have split, cluster, fish, or enlarged teats – but not bad enough to require intervention.
+Moderately pendulous udder, split, fish, cluster or enlarged teats – but not bad enough to require intervention.
 Will be removed from our production herd.

-1 Seriously pendulous or under-developed udder, or split, cluster, fish, or blown teats that required intervention, or obviously will upon the next kidding.
+Seriously pendulous udder, split, fish, cluster or blown teats that required intervention, or obviously will upon the next kidding.
 Must be culled.